 The announcement had also revealed that ZecWallet will be forked as well to support Ycash.
-Hence, all a user has to do is download the ZEC Wallet for secure and smooth access to YEC coins.
+Hence, all a user has to do is check Zcash future price prediction and download the ZEC Wallet for secure and smooth access to YEC coins.
 All the supported platforms will feature the official builds.

 For the users who have ZEC holdings on unsupported crypto exchange platforms can also download ZEC wallet to receive their quota of YEC coins.

 For all those who don’t hold ZEC tokens, this fork just means that there’s going to be another privacy-focused crypto project.
 Anyone interested in the new YEC tokens can go for it once the split is complete.